jgmdev/ddos-deflate/README.md

 ### Notable Features

 v 0.8.0
-* kill all established connections
+* Kill all established connections
-* avoid multiple ban of IP due to the established connections
+* Avoid multiple ban of IP due to the established connections
 * It is possible to have different maximum connection for HTTP(s) services
 * It is possible to whitelist /etc/hosts ips
 * Net installer